 - Company culture: Why it matters and how to build it effectively

-Creating a talent management strategy
+Steps to create a talent management strategy

-Creating a talent management strategy consists of the following steps:
+Creating a talent management strategy consists of the following steps.

 Strategic workforce planning is imperative.
 Evaluate how many people you need to hire, what roles or departments they are needed in, what skills or behaviors would be best suited for those roles, and when the positions need to be filled.